Shadowp2522/bp.markets.ingest/dukascopy/README.md

 - **Slow incremental?** Check if NVMe/SSD.
 HDDs will be 10-50x slower
 - **High CPU?** Reduce `NUM_PROCESSES` in scripts
 - **Out of memory?** Reduce `BATCH_SIZE` in resample.py (default: 500K)

+### Alignment, candles "don't exactly match your broker"

+The dataset is built 100% from Dukascopy SA Bank's official feed — the same feed that powers their own charts, Metatrader and JForex platform.

+If your broker's candles look different, that's because **your broker is not Dukascopy**.

+There is exactly ```one guaranteed way``` to get perfect, bit-for-bit alignment with the dataset:

+→ Become a client of Dukascopy.

 ---